 Complementary to the scientific sessions, several specific training courses on selected theoretical and experimental techniques and tools will be scheduled during the meeting.
 These training opportunities, of general interest for researchers of all levels of experience, aim to disseminate and optimize the use of the resources already developed by the light pollution research community.
 Free sharing of knowledge and mutual support have been key assets for the rapid development of our field.

-The study of light pollution is undergoing a renaissance due to development of high performance computers that can significantly reduce the time needed for more accurate numerical simulations.
-Theoretical solutions, numerical modeling, and field campaigns represent diverse approaches to the analysis, prediction, and characterization of light pollution levels and behavior.
+The study of light pollution is undergoing a renaissance due to development of high-performance computers that can significantly reduce the time needed for more accurate numerical simulations.
+Theoretical solutions, numerical modelling, and field campaigns represent diverse approaches to the analysis, prediction, and characterization of light pollution levels and behaviour.

-The meeting aim is to bring together the experts in that field to discuss the current state of the art and to formulate new research directions.
-The conference aim to facilitate a more intensive development in this field of research.
+The meeting aims to bring together the experts in that field to discuss the current state of the art and to formulate new research directions.
+The conference aims to facilitate a more intensive development in this field of research.

 A - Theoretical concepts of modelling light pollution

 C - Effects of atmospheric aerosols, clouds, terrain, and obstacles on light pollution

 D - Impact of spectral and angular characteristics of light sources and reflecting surfaces

 E - Observational techniques, instrumentation, data, and products

 F - Design and evaluation of dark sky friendly lighting technologies, regulations and outreach